-- Provost Music Festival (Alberta): This music festival is held in Provost in Alberta for 4-5 days.
+- Provost Music Festival (Alberta): This music festival is held in Provost, Alberta, for 4-5 days.

 - Revy Beer Festival (Revelstoke, BC): Revy Beer Festival is a 2-day beer festival organized in the mountains of Revelstoke in British Columbia.

-- Snowking’s Winter Festival (Yellowknife): Enjoy snow and ice castles on the shores of the Great Slave Lake in Yellowknife in this month-long Snowking’s Winter Festival.
+- Snowking’s Winter Festival (Yellowknife): Enjoy snow and ice castles on the shores of the Great Slave Lake in Yellowknife during this month-long Snowking Winter Festival.

-- Montréal en Lumière (Montreal): This is a month-long lights festival that takes place in Montreal.
+- Montréal en Lumière (Montreal): This is a month-long lights festival in Montreal.
 It also features musical performances, art events, and special tastings at local restaurants.

-- Festival de la Mi-Carême (Cabot Trail, Nova Scotia): This is a two-hundred-year-old festival that celebrates dance, music, and the Acadian culture in Nova Scotia.
+- Festival de la Mi-Carême (Cabot Trail, Nova Scotia): This two-hundred-year-old festival celebrates dance, music, and the Acadian culture in Nova Scotia.

 Although Saint Patty’s Day is not celebrated as a statutory holiday, many Irish bars and businesses will have festivities for you to enjoy!